The Peninsula New York: Upper stories

 Above the base, the hotel building's windows are all rectangular.
 The 4th to 6th stories are clad with rusticated blocks and are treated as a transitional story.
 There are small pilasters above each of the 4th-story windows, which carry an entablature above the 4th story.
 In addition, the 5th-story windows are surrounded by large frames and topped by either segmentally-arched or triangular pediments.
 The 6th-story windows generally have simple frames, except in the outermost bays, which have elaborate surrounds.
 There is a cornice above the 6th story, which is designed as a continuation of the cornice above the University Club's second tier.

 On the 7th through 16th stories, only the outermost bays are rusticated, while the center bays contain a facade of smooth ashlar.
 The outermost sections of the Fifth Avenue and 55th Street elevations contain two windows per story on each corner.
 On both elevations, there are heavy scrolled brackets in front of the three center bays, which support a balcony.
 The balconies originally had iron balustrades and were intended to correspond with the University Club's cornice.
 Above the 15th story is a cornice with garlands, above which rises the capital.
 There are brackets and corbels at the 16th story, above which is a double-height arcade on the 17th and 18th stories.
 The arcade contains circular windows with wreaths, as well as shields with garlands; its design was meant to visually complement the arcade at the base.
 The entablature at the hotel's roof is made of copper.

 The western and southern elevations are plain in design, with rectangular windows on a limestone-colored facade.
 The facade of the western elevation is rusticated above the 15th story, and the southwestern corner of the building contains a light court.
 The southern elevation contains a large light court at its center; at the 15th and 17th stories, horizontal braces cut across the light court.
 There is a copper entablature at the top of the southern elevation.
 A three-story glass penthouse, completed in the 1980s to designs by Stephen B. Jacobs, rises above the original roof.
 The penthouse, which consists of an angled framework, is not easily visible from street level.

 Interior

 The hotel was built with four elevators, which were clustered at the center of the building.
 There were also three staircases: one near the elevators, and an enclosed fire escape at the end of either wing.
 One of the fire escapes was intended for servants' use.
 Above the ground floor, the hotel was designed as a fireproof structure; the door frames and window frames were made of asbestos, and the doors themselves were made of wire glass.
-The hotel building also had a sprinkler system and a fire alarm system, which was a relatively novel feature when the Gotham opened in the 1900s.
+The hotel building also had fire alarms, which were relatively novel features when the Gotham opened in the 1900s.
 The Gotham also contained dumbwaiters, a pneumatic tube system, and a system of pipes for vacuum cleaning.